thommee/react-common-state-hooks/docs/hooks-api/use-list.md

     ```

 ---
-#### Add item with distinction check
+#### Uniqueness check
-With `distinct` option you can enable distinction check.
+The `unique` option enables a mechanism ensuring the uniqueness of elements in a list.

+When activated, attempting to add an element that already exists on the list results
+in the removal of the existing element and the addition of the new one at the beginning/end of the list.

-As default this will **replace** existing items with the new one.
-It means that new items are **always** added
-at the beginning or at the end of the list, and existing items are removed.
+It means that new items are **always** added to the list, and existing ones are **always** removed.
 === "scalar items list"
     ```typescript
-    const listOptions: ListOptions<string> = { distinct: true };
+    const listOptions: ListOptions<string> = { unique: true };
     const [, addItem] = useList<string>('some-key', [], listOptions);

     const addText = useCallback((item: string) => addItem(item), []);